-The plant can climb any vertical thing that it can hook into.
-It can be invasive, and requires ruthless pruning!
-The roots are shallow, making it simple to transplant.
+The Plant can climb any vertical thing that it can hook into.
+It can be invasive and requires ruthless pruning!
+The roots are shallow, making them simple to transplant.
 This lovely and mystical vine usually blooms during the early spring on into the late summer months.
 It is beautiful and adds an abundance of color and life to all gardens and natural areas.

 Trumpet vines are magnificent as they grow and look great when added to arbors and trellises for gardens and even sidewalk entrances.
 They are great to bring in bees and butterflies also to all locations where they grow.
 When they are in bloom, they provide a beautiful look and adds lots of curb appeal as they grow and mature.

-They are very simple to grow and works excellent also when planted around old buildings and other structures to add color and life to them.
-The flowers can range in color from red to orange to yellow, and bloom in summer and fall.
-The leaves start out with an emerald green color before maturing into a dark green.
+They are straightforward to grow and work excellent when planted around old buildings and other structures to add color and life to them.
+The flowers can range in color from red to orange to yellow and bloom in Summer and Fall.
+The leaves start with an emerald green color before maturing into a dark green.
 The trumpet vine is a fast-growing plant that can thrive in most soils.
 It can grow in both sunny spots and partially shaded areas.
-Fences and large poles are also useful for the trumpet vine as they can provide support for the plant's tendrils.
+Fences and large poles are also helpful for the trumpet vine to provide support for the Plant's tendrils.

 Trumpet Creeper loves to be located in well-drained soils and can also survive moist and dry soil conditions.

-The Trumpet Vine is a vibrant perennial vine plant that has fast pace growth allowing you to enjoy its seasonal flowers quickly.
+The Trumpet Vine is a vibrant perennial vine plant with fast pace growth, allowing you to enjoy its seasonal flowers quickly.
 This species is native to Eastern North America.
 The Trumpet Vine is a beneficial plant and has many uses.
 The flowers that bloom from the vine are various shades of orange and pink.
 Their distinct color makes them attractive to wildlife, including hummingbirds.